tdda/tdda/doc/source/gentest.md

 tdda gentest 'Rscript 2-compute-cumulative-percentiles.R' two
 ```

-or use Gentest's wizard, by just typing:
+or use Gentest’s wizard, by just typing:

 ```
 tdda gentest